International Crops Research Institute for the Semi-Arid Tropics (ICRISAT)

-Covering 6.5 million square kilometers of land in 55 countries, the semi-arid or dryland tropics has over 2 billion people, and 644 million of these are the poorest of the poor.
+Covering 6.5 million square kilometers of land in 55 countries, the semi-arid or dryland tropics has over 2 billion people, and 644 million of them are well below the poverty line.

 Vision, Mission and Approach

 ICRISAT envisions a prosperous, food-secure and resilient dryland tropics.
-To achieve this, its mission is to reduce poverty, hunger, malnutrition and environmental degradation in the dryland tropics.
+To achieve this, it aims to reduce poverty, hunger, malnutrition and environmental degradation in the dryland tropics.
 It approaches this through partnership-based international agricultural research for development that embodies Science with a Human Face.

 ICRISAT and its partners help empower these poor people to overcome poverty, hunger and a degraded environment through better agriculture.
 ICRISAT is headquartered in Hyderabad, Andhra Pradesh, in India, with two regional hubs (Nairobi, Kenya and Bamako, Mali) and country offices in Niger, Zimbabwe, Malawi, and Mozambique.